Perfect Writer

 Perfect Writer is a word processor computer program published by Perfect Software for CP/M. In 1984, Thorn EMI Computer Software acquired an exclusive marketing and distribution licence for Perfect Software's products, and the program was rewritten and released as Perfect II for IBM PC compatible computers.
-Written in C and famous for its stability, it was an enhanced version of MINCE, which itself was a version of Emacs for microcomputer platforms.
-Emacs itself was too heavyweight to fit within the 64 KB RAM limit of most microcomputers.
-Like MINCE, it included a floppy disk based virtual memory system.
+Written in C and famous for its stability, it is an enhanced version of MINCE, which itself is a version of Emacs for microcomputer platforms.
+Emacs itself is too large to fit within the 64 KB RAM limit of most microcomputers.
+Like MINCE, it includes a floppy disk based virtual memory system.